melezov/gruj/README.md

 ## What is GRUJ?

-GRUJ is an application that downloads and launches jar files.
+GRUJ is an application which downloads and launches jar files.
 Its primary function is to reduce the binary footprint of source versioned projects and releases to a minimum, due to its tiny size (~3kb).

 GRUJ was written in Jasmin, and the source code is freely available.
 This is free and unencumbered software released into the public domain.